ricardoarios/hemophilia-A-FVIII-ML/README.md

 # hemophilia-A-FVIII-ML

+Project: Hema-Class framework

-Prediction of hemophilia A severity using a small-input machine learning framework
+Description: Prediction of hemophilia A severity using a small-input machine learning framework